Father Panik Village

-Father Panik Village was the first housing project located in Bridgeport, and the first in the state Connecticut, United States.
+Father Panik Village was the first housing project located in Bridgeport, and the first in the state of Connecticut, United States.
 Groundbreaking took place in 1939, and the development initially opened as Yellow Mill Village.

 History

 By 1936, Father Stephen Panik, a Slovak Catholic priest, had enlisted the support of Mayor Jasper McLevy and Governor Wilbur L. Cross to secure federal funding through the Federal Housing Authority.
 The Bridgeport branch of the NAACP, local church congregations, and private citizens joined Panik in advocating for the project, which aimed to improve living conditions for city residents.
 Panik successfully secured $6.5 million in federal funds, and the federal government approved 40 acres of land for construction.

 The 1939 groundbreaking was attended by Congressman Albert E. Austin and Governor Wilbur L. Cross, both of whom gave speeches to mark the occasion.
 The development opened in 1940 with 778 apartments across 47 brick buildings on a 40-acre (16 ha) site on the east side of Bridgeport.
 At its opening, the population was approximately 5,400, which would have made it the 51st largest municipality in Connecticut at the time and was the sixth largest housing complex in the country.

 The first apartments were completed during World War II.
 The complex, built across 40 acres, originally included parking areas for residents’ mule-drawn transportation to work and church.
 Father Panik died in 1953.
 In 1955, Yellow Mill Village was renamed Father Panik Village in his honor.
 The main access road was later named Martin Luther King Drive after the civil rights leader Martin Luther King Jr.

 The development bordered Saints Cyril & Methodius Parish to the northwest, with Crescent Avenue providing bus service operated by the Greater Bridgeport Transit Authority.
 Buses arrived and departed every fifteen minutes, offering residents access to employment, schools, shopping, and healthcare.
 The Metro-North Railroad tracks ran along the northern boundary, while the Remington Arms ammunition plant, located directly south, employed many residents.
 The eastern edge of the complex was defined by the Yellow Mill River, while Pembroke Street marked the western boundary and Hamilton Street the southern.

 Businesses in the surrounding area included Singer Manufacturing Company, Lace Manufacturing, Carpenter Steel, Stanley Works, Bridgeport-Lycoming, Bridgeport Brass, General Electric, Jenkin Brothers, Skydale Department Store, along with numerous restaurants and small businesses.